gsoft-inc/sg-orbit/README.md

 **chromatic**

-Launch the components automated visual tests on Chromatic QA.
+Launch the automated visual tests on Chromatic QA.
 For more information on the automated visual tests, view the [Testing](https://github.com/gsoft-inc/sg-brand#testing) section.

 ```bash
 yarn chromatic